Sean Hannity Show, toll-free on numbers 800-941, Sean, if you want to be a part of the program.

 What country are we living in here?

-We we caught uh the all the social media companies targeting you'll love these names because they're all friends of yours, myself, Jim Jordan, Mark Meadows, and Matt Gates.
+We caught all the social media companies targeting, and you'll love these names because they're all friends of yours, myself, Jim Jordan, Mark Meadows, and Matt Gates.

-We were the first ones to be shadow banned as members of Congress trying to you know cut through the nonsense of the Russia hoax.
+We were the first ones to be shadow banned as members of Congress trying to cut through the nonsense of the Russia hoax.

-And that's why Parlor started, that's why you know Rumble got started, and you know, ultimately Parler, you know, made those mistakes by relying on these woke companies, and that was a different tiers that President Trump wanted to make sure that he built something that would last forever, where we don't rely on any woke company.
+And that was a different tiers that President Trump wanted to make sure that he built something that would last forever where we don't rely on any woke company.

 I own no stock.